 In step 4, you set a line breakpoint, instructing PowerShell to stop execution once it reaches a specific line (and column) in our script.
 In step 5, you set a command breakpoint, telling PowerShell to break whenever the script invokes a specific command.
 In step 6, you set a variable breakpoint – PowerShell stops whenever your script reads from or writes to a specific variable.
-You can see the breakpoint type mentioned in the output when PowerShell encounters one of the breakpoints – in step 8, PowerShell encounters a line breakpoint, in step 9, a variable breakpoint and step 10, a command breakpoint.
+You can see the breakpoint type mentioned in the output when PowerShell encounters one of the breakpoints – in step 8, PowerShell encounters a line breakpoint, in step 9, a variable breakpoint, and step 10, a command breakpoint.

 If you have an especially complex script, you could set the breakpoints using another script similar to this recipe.
 You could later use that script file when you perform debugging after making changes to the underlying script.